Hit and Run Accidents

 Economic damages include any medical treatment, medical expenses, other medical bills, lost wages, lost future income, or any other monetary costs related to the injuries you sustained after an accident.

-When do I have to file a claim after experiencing a hit-and-run accident in Kissimmee?
+When must I file a claim after experiencing a hit-and-run accident in Kissimmee?

-For personal injury claims involving negligence, you must file a claim within four years from the date of the accident in Florida based on the Florida law that defines the statute of limitations in these cases.
+For personal injury claims involving negligence, you must file a claim within four years from the date of the accident in Florida, based on Florida law defining the statute of limitations in these cases.
 However, you must contact an experienced lawyer as soon as possible to determine your legal rights, look for the other driver, and potentially file a claim before the time limit runs out.

 How will I know if my insurance settlement offer is fair after a hit-and-run accident in Kissimmee?

-It's challenging to calculate the total damages you incurred after an accident.
+Calculating the total damages you incurred after an accident can be challenging.
 Fortunately, an experienced auto accident law firm will understand how to calculate all of your damages in their totality.
 At Ward Law, we help our clients understand the value of their claims and whether they are receiving a fair settlement offer.

 Moreover, we handle all communications with all third parties, including insurance companies and the other driver's lawyers.
-We know that insurance companies try to get their policyholders to accept the lowest settlement offer possible.
+Insurance companies try to get their policyholders to accept the lowest settlement offer possible.
 We will be there for you to advocate for your rights.

 When should I hire an experienced Kissimmee car accident attorney after a hit-and-run accident?

 You should contact an experienced hit-and-run car accident lawyer as soon as possible after an accident.
-By understanding your legal rights, you can better determine what the best next steps are for you.
+By understanding your legal rights, you can better determine your next steps.

 Contact us today for a free case evaluation in either English or Spanish!